archethic-foundation/archethic-docs/technology/sharding/beacon_chain.md

 For each Beacon Chain interval, a new slot is generated referencing all the transaction during this interval.
 <br />
-At the end of the day, a transaction chain is formed and a last transaction is computed to generate a summary of the current day for a given subset.
+At the end of the day, a transaction chain is formed, and a last transaction is computed to generate a summary of the current day for a given subset.

 Because each transaction has its own storage nodes, `Beacon Chains` are balanced between the storage nodes to ensure a better scalability and distribution.